 Viral dermatoses in cats – the 5 most common

-Viruses can cause significant skin lesions and represent a challenge in veterinary practice.
-In this article, we discuss the five most common viral dermatoses in cats and explain their clinical signs, diagnostic methods and treatment options.
+Viruses can cause significant damage in cats.
+Skin lesions viral dermatoses in cats cause and pose a challenge in veterinary practice.
+This article discusses the five most common viral dermatoses in cats and explains their clinical signs, diagnostic methods, and treatment options.

 What is papillomavirus?

-The papilloma virus affects cell growth and differentiation, which can lead to skin changes and, in some cases, cancer.
-Although these viruses are usually host specific, human and bovine papillomaviruses have also been detected in cats.
-To date, four feline papillomaviruses have been fully sequenced, with FcaPV-2 most frequently detected in cat skin lesions.
+Papillomavirus affects cell growth and differentiation, which can lead to skin changes and, in some cases, cancer.
+Although these viruses are usually host-specific, human and bovine papillomaviruses have also been detected in cats.
+Four feline papillomaviruses have been fully sequenced to date, with FcaPV-2 being the most frequently detected in feline skin lesions.

 Viral dermatoses in cats